Elorm-t/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 Task 4 - strpbrk: A function that searches a string for any of a set of bytes.

 Task 5 - strstr: A function that locates a substring.

+Task 6 - Chess is mental torture: A function thatt prints the chessboard.